mitom18/example-server-deno/README.md

 # Run the app in development
 vr start

-# Build the production version
+# Build the production bundle
 vr bundle

+# Bundles the bcrypt worker file, so it can be used in app bundle
+vr bundle-bcrypt-worker

 # Run the production bundle
 vr start-bundle